Helping travelers to Italy since 2008

-May Day in Italy: is the country closed for business?
+May Day in Italy 2026: is the country closed for business?

-But what does that mean for travellers?
+But what does that mean for travelers?
 Will trains be running?
 Are shops and restaurants open?
-And where is there to go for fun things to do?
+And where can you go for fun things to do?

 What is May Day in Italy?

-It's technically called "La Festa dei Lavori" - Workers' Day - but most people just call it "primo maggio" - May 1st.
+It's technically called "La Festa del Lavoro" - Workers' Day - but most people just call it "primo maggio" - May 1st.
 It's been a traditional "bank holiday" in Italy since the 1800s as a celebration of workers' rights.

 In some parts of the country, mainly in the more industrialised north - Milan and Turin especially - you'll find workers' marches or parades.